 Lawsuits are a Real and Growing Threat

-Although government entities enjoy certain immunity from lawsuits, accessibility legislation explicitly waives those protections.
+Although government entities enjoy certain immunity from lawsuits, accessibility legislation puts limits on those protections.
 As a result, qualifying individuals impacted by inaccessible government sites can file lawsuits demanding that the entities take the necessary steps to remedy their shortcomings.

 These lawsuits are becoming more common, and in some cases, forcing government agencies to pay large sums of money in attorneys’ fees.
 While plaintiffs cannot collect damages in Title II ADA cases or Section 508 claims under federal law, the legislation states that violating defendants must pay attorney fees.
 In some cases, those fees add up to shocking sums, and the threat of paying fees after lengthy litigation causes many entities to settle.

-Furthermore, some state laws allow plaintiffs to collect damages when they file a successful claim based on government entities failing to offer accessibility.
+Furthermore, some state laws allow plaintiffs to collect damages when they file a successful accessibility claim.
 New York and California are two of those states, and litigation in such places is on the rise.
 The law also creates an opportunity to collect damages under Title II in cases of “intentional discrimination.”